The A-B-Cs of R-S-V: The top three things you need to know about this potentially dangerous virus

 - Stay home from work, school, daycare and public areas when sick.

-C. Know your care & treatment options and make a plan: If your child is in a high-risk group and experiencing RSV symptoms, talk with your doctor.
+C. Know your care & treatment options and make a plan: If you or your loved one is in a high-risk group and experiencing RSV symptoms, talk with your doctor.
 Most Regence health plans cover telehealth care so members can schedule a virtual appointment with a doctor to prevent spreading the virus further.
 Ask your doctor about getting a prescription for Olseltamivir (Tamiflu), which is used to treat flu symptoms.

 The best time to think about how to access and provide care for others who become sick is when you’re healthy.
-Check with your insurance plan to make sure telehealth is covered before you schedule an appointment.
-Regence members can sign in to their account on regence.com or call the customer service number on the back of their member ID card to learn about all of their care options.
+Now is also a good time to consider getting vaccinated.
+Regence members can sign in at regence.com or call the customer service number on the back of their member ID card to learn about all of their care options.